danielfelipe-df/WebScrappingTools/examples/README.md

 - **download_file_from_shared_folder**: Download a file, without open it, that is located in someone else folder.
 - **download_file_from_personal_folder**: Download a file, without open it, that is located in your folder.
 - **download_document_from_url**: Download a file, open it.
 At the momento only can download WORD documents.

+## National Gallery of Art (NGA)

+The examples here described are done to download painting images and metadata from a search in the Collection search and from the painting page.
+The examples created are:

+- **download_image_from_url**: Download the image and some metadata from a list of painting's pages.
+It save it the metadata in a CSV file.
+- **download_pictures_metadata_from_search.py**: Download all links and image ID from a given search in the Collection search.
+It saves the result in a CSV file.